Housing Benefit

 Housing Benefit is currently being replaced by Universal Credit (UC).
 If you already receive HB, you will receive or will have already received a letter from the Department of Work and Pensions (DWP) called a “migration notice”, asking you to switch to UC.

-New applications for HB are only open to people living in supported, sheltered or temporary housing, such as:
+New applications for HB are only open to:

 HB was intended for people who live in council or social housing.
 The amount of HB you can receive depends on your income and circumstances: